Environmental issues in Vietnam: 2007 anti-bauxite environmental movement

-Organizations

-Some environmental protection organizations such as WildAct, CHANGE or WWF Vietnam.
+Non-governmental organizations

 WildAct: WildAct is a non-governmental organization in Vietnam, founded in 2013 by Ms. Nguyen Thi Thu Trang.
 WildAct has nature conservation activities through education and information dissemination to raise awareness of Vietnamese people.

 CHANGE: Created in 2013 in Vietnam, is a non-governmental organization that works to "rescue the environment" through creative, colorful communication campaigns, suitable to people's interests such as exhibitions, organizing paintings, and creating viral clips.

 WWF Vietnam: A branch of the World Wide Fund for Nature is currently focusing on four main areas: preserving biodiversity in landscapes, responding to climate change, developing sustainable hydropower, and improving operational efficiency of areas. conserve.